Health Home

 Will this change the people you work with now?

 Your current medical and social service providers will not change.
-The Health Home program benefit includes a care coordinator to help you develop and follow up on your health goals.
+The Health Home program includes a care coordinator to help you develop and follow up on your health goals.

 You can continue to work with: